syncthing/syncthing/protocol/PROTOCOL.md

 An implementation MAY impose reasonable limits on the length of message fields to aid robustness in the face of corruption or broken implementations.
-These limits, if imposed, SHOULD not be more restrictive than the following:
+These limits, if imposed, SHOULD NOT be more restrictive than the following:

 ### Index and Index Update Messages